faisal212/micro-app-docs/README.no-code.md

 ## Part 2: App Framework

-The App Framework is the runtime engine that stores, schedules, executes, and monitors micro-apps.
+The App Framework is the runtime engine that stores, validates, schedules, executes, and monitors micro-apps.
+If MCP is the “hands” an agent can use, the framework is the “operating system” that makes those hands safe at scale.

 ### What the App Framework does